ctranstrum/lintilla/README.md

 - [Ergonaut One][ergonautone]: for the elegant approach to a xiao-based reversible PCB
 - [Klor][klor]: for the almost-perfect key layout

+## Descendants

+After I used the Lintilla for about three months, I realized that for me, the design had a few flaws:

+- The case can bend a bit on the outside edge of the controller; an extra screw there would have helped with that
+- Constantly adjusting the location of each split half as I moved around while typing was annoying
+- I felt like the layout had too many keys intended for use by the pinky, causing pain after long typing sessions
+- My thumbs aren't smart enough to use three keys each; I kept pressing the wrong thumb key, even after three months of use

+To address these concerns, while still preserving the basic structure of the Lintilla key layout, I designed the [Charlieflex keyboard][charlieflex], an ergonomic unibody keyboard with between 30 to 32 keys.

+I've been using a 31-key version of Charlieflex for over half a year now, and I'm very happy with it.

 ## In the wild

 ![first Lintilla in the wild](images/wild-lintilla-1.jpg)